Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A53-5G.md

 The developers of TrebleDroid are currently working on this issue.

 ## GSI support
-Android 14 GSIs are supported (tested only VNDK, have no idea about VNDKlite, but probably doesn't work).
+Android 14 GSIs are supported (only VNDK).
+Bootloops while running on VNDKlite vendor.

 Android 13 GSIs are supported (only VNDK).
 Bootloops while running on VNDKlite vendor.